JessicaRulestheUniverse.com

 The literal hits the fan.

-October 24, 2007 By: jessicazafra Category: Current Events and The Bizarre 6 Comments →
+October 24, 2007 By: jessicazafra Category: Current Events, The Bizarre 6 Comments →

 This is a little late, I wasn’t paying attention.
 It turns out that the explosion that hit Glorietta 2 mall last Friday may not have been a bomb blast, but a combination of diesel gas fumes and methane from sewage ignited by electrical switches.
 Read The Washington Post, then Carlos Celdran’s tirade on the shit that urban developers pass off as progress.